volumio/volumio-plugins-sources-bookworm/lcd_backlight/readme.md

 ![Volumio](https://img.shields.io/badge/Volumio-3.0+-orange.svg)

-A Volumio 3 plugin for automatic LCD backlight control based on ambient light levels using the VEML7700 light sensor.
+A Volumio 3 plugin for automatic LCD backlight control based on ambient light levels using the VEML7700 light sensor, with intelligent brightness boost during music playback.

 ## Overview

 This plugin automatically adjusts the brightness of LCD displays with backlight control based on ambient light conditions.
 It uses the VEML7700 ambient light sensor to measure lux levels and dynamically adjusts the display brightness for optimal viewing in any lighting environment.
+Additionally, it can increase brightness during music playback for better visibility.

 ## Features

 - **Automatic Brightness Control**: Adjusts LCD backlight based on ambient light readings from VEML7700 sensor
+- **Playback-Aware Brightness Boost**: Automatically increases brightness during music playback and maintains it for a configurable duration after playback stops
 - **Configurable Brightness Range**: Set minimum and maximum brightness levels to suit your preferences
 - **Smooth Transitions**: Adjustable smoothing factor for gradual brightness changes
 - **Customizable Sensor Calibration**: Fine-tune the sensor response with a lux multiplier
 - **Flexible Measurement Interval**: Configure how often the sensor reads ambient light (0.1 - 10 seconds)
+- **Real-time Playback Detection**: Monitors Volumio's playback state via API
-- **Multi-language Support**: Includes English and all  translations supported by Volumio (de,fr,pl,cz, ...)
+- **Multi-language Support**: Includes English and Slovak translations (extensible to all Volumio-supported languages)

-## 🔧 Hardware Components
+##   Hardware Components

 | Component | Model/Type | Description |
 |-----------|------------|-------------|